xxnani/DiagnosAI/README.md

 # DiagnosAI
-Building AI Course Project : AI Health Navigator for Rare Disease Detection and Treatment Guidance
+University of Helsinki Building AI Course Project : AI Health Navigator for Rare Disease Detection and Treatment Guidance

 ⚠️ This project is for academic and non-commercial use only.
 See [Intellectual Property](#intellectual-property) for details.